scharm-to-charm/scharm-fitter/README.md

 Running `install.py install` will add a `.pth` file to your local python installation.
 This will allow scripts to find the needed module.
-All top level scripts are in the `scripts` directory, try `script-name.py -h` to learn more.
+All top level scripts are in the `scripts` directory:

+ - `susy-fit-*`: try the `-h` flag to get help.
+ - `susy-fit-test.py`: this segfaults on some computers I use, even though it's doing very little.
+I suspect it has something to do with a bad pyroot install, but if it fails, everything else here will as well.